Just a couple of months after announcing their retirement, S&R Knives has re-opened at a new location much to the relief of the knife community!

 Dressed up outdoor/hunting knives from Justin Dale Matethi Knives

 At just 16 years of age, this is already Malcom Stewart’s second knife show!
-Many of us were impressed by his work at GLCKS 2024 and felt he was matching the work of more established makers.
+Many of us were impressed by his work and felt he was matching the work of more established makers.
 I was looking forward to seeing what he brought this time.

 Nice selection of daggers